kennethryandy/Social-Clone/README.md

 Web application that is similar to a social media app.

 ## Goal for this Project
-The goal of this project was to learn about the MERN stack and MongoDB.
+The goal of this project is to learn about the MERN stack and MongoDB.
 And also learn how to deploy backend with mongoDB.

 ## Installation